Neomediatech/docker-stack-templates/portainer-v2/traefik-v2/README.md

 mkdir -p $STACK_BASE_PATH && cd $STACK_BASE_PATH
 mkdir -p auth certs conf/dynamic conf/static logs nginx/conf nginx/html
 ```
+- copy all files as the schema below
-- Set an email address at line 51 in [static/traefik.toml](static/traefik.toml) file
+- set an email address at line 51 in [static/traefik.toml](static/traefik.toml) file
-- ..
-- ..
+- add user(s) in [auth/](auth/) files
+- put your default ssl certificate in [certs/](certs/) directory, if you want.
+If you don't do it Traefik will generate one for you.
+  **BUT**, **BUT**, keep in mind that it will reveal its identity.
+YHBW.
+- customi\[s|z\]e line 24 and 32 in [conf/dynamic/dynamic.toml](conf/dynamic/dynamic.toml) if you need it.
+  On the bottom of the file you find a section to uncomment, if you want to use your own default certificate.

 ## Environment Variables
 | Name                | Description                                            | Default         |